Gnocchi, Famed Italian Potato Dumplings

 What to Eat with Gnocchi

 Since gnocchi is fairly neutral in flavor, it pairs well with most anything.
-Strong and mild flavors work equally well—that’s why gnocchi is just as often served with a butter sauce as it is with meaty or spicy sauces.
-Try pairing it with dishes with a different texture to really highlight the pleasantly chewy texture of the dumplings.
-A creamy sauce or fresh, crisp salad, for example.
+Strong and mild flavors work equally well, which is why gnocchi is just as often served with a butter sauce as it is with meaty or spicy sauces.
+Try pairing gnocchi with ingredients of different textures to really highlight the soft, pillowy texture of the dumplings.
+For example, serve up gnocchi with creamy sauces or over a fresh, crisp bed of lettuce.

 Gnocchi Alternatives

-If you don’t have gnocchi handy, you can swap it for other pastas with decent results.
-For recipes that call for the gnocchi to be tossed in sauce or added to broths or soups, you can swap in a thicker-style pasta, like orecchiette or shells.
-The flavor and texture won’t be quite the same, and you will need to adjust the cook time.
+If you don’t have gnocchi on-hand, you can swap it for other pastas with decent results.
+For recipes that call for the gnocchi to be tossed in sauce or added to broths or soups, you can swap in a thicker-style pasta, like Orecchiette or Shells.
+The flavor and texture won’t be quite the same, though.
+You will also need to adjust the cook time.
 For pan-fried and roasted recipes, we don’t recommend substituting the gnocchi.

 Gnocchi: FAQ